huangwb8/easySCI/README.md

 ## Usage

 `*.Rmd` or `*.HTML` show the process of ISSN filtering with R programing.
 The RSS links could be input in an RSS reader such as Tiny Tiny RSS.
+If you have no idea about RSS, you can visit [my blog](https://blognas.hwb0307.com/map) for help (Chinese).

 ### Biology & Medicine